 Los Angeles: The J. Paul Getty Museum, 2000.
+First Edition.
 Hardcover.
 Near fine/near fine.
 84 color and 246 black-and-white illustrations, with 4 maps.
 Los Angeles: The J. Paul Getty Museum, 2000.
 First edition.
 This comprehensive survey of Etruscan civilization, from its origin in the Villanovan Iron Age in the ninth century B.C. to its absorption by Rome in the first century B.C., combines well-known aspects of the Etruscan world with new discoveries and fresh insights into the role of women in Etruscan society.
 Tall octavo.
 Original blue cloth binding, with blind-stamped titles.
 A near fine copy in a clean and bright dust jacket.
 (Inventory #: 64356)

 Literature, Poetry, California and the West, Travel and Exploration, Archives and Ephemera, Heavy Metal

 Shipping & Return Policies

 As proud members of the Antiquarian Booksellers' Association of America, we uphold our association's code of ethics.
 If you are not satisfied with your purchase, all items are returnable within ten days of delivery.
 Materials must be returned in the same condition as sent.
 If you have any questions or concerns, simply call us to discuss.

 You can be confident that when you make a purchase through ABAA.org, the item is sold by an ABAA member in full compliance with our Code of Ethics.
 Our sellers guarantee your order will be shipped promptly and that all items are as described.
 Buy with confidence through ABAA.org.